|

 different name?

-- How many donors has the agency matched with recipients in the last
+- How many donors has the agency matched with recipients in the last year?

-Screening and Other Issues
+Screening and other issues

-Potential donors are typically screened on many levels,
+Potential donors are typically screened on many levels, including psychological, financial, personal medical, and family medical.

 - In order to keep costs down, many donor programs conduct only basic